 Behind any successful project there must be commitment and cooperation among the customer, the designer and the field engineers.
-I would like to thank Mr. Dennis Johnston, Fairhaven Power Plant Manager, Mr. Richard Overman, Riley Field Engineering and Mr. Daniel Wolff, Konus Engineering for their confidence, commitment and cooperation.
+We would like to thank all the Fairhaven Power Plant personnel, Mr. Richard Overman (Riley Field Engineering) and Mr. Daniel Wolff (Konus Engineering) for their confidence, commitment and cooperation.

-ASH REBURN SYSTEM
+[ASH REBURN SYSTEM